Skip to content

 • user_prompt (str, required): User's prompt which we want to enrich with UI components

 • structured_data (List[Dict], required): List of structured input data.
-Each object has to have id, data and type field.
+Each object has to have id, data, type, and optionally type_metadata field.

 • session_id (str, optional): Session ID.
 Not used, present just for compatibility purposes.